FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/database-schema.md

     credits INTEGER NOT NULL
 );

--- The CRUCIAL junction table defining the ideal path for a curriculum version CREATE TABLE curriculum_structure (
+CREATE TABLE curriculum_structure (
     curriculum_version_id UUID NOT NULL REFERENCES curriculum_versions(id) ON DELETE CASCADE, subject_id UUID NOT NULL REFERENCES subjects(id) ON DELETE CASCADE,